Prometric | DHA | HAAD mock test 3

 3.

-The parents of a newborn who is receiving phototherapy ask a nurse why their baby’s eyes are covered with eye patches.
-What information should the nurse consider before responding?
+The parents of a 2-day-old newborn receiving phototherapy for jaundice ask the nurse why their baby’s eyes are covered with patches.
+Before responding, the nurse understands that the primary reason for using the eye patches is to:

 4.